Winter in Texas is like a twisted tornado, one day it's

 amazing.

-This led me to write my story and share everything I learned in my recent book, Ground Raised Quail.
+This led me to write my story and share everything I learned in my book, Ground Raised Quail.

 Raising quail for Eggs and Meat